Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Related Work

 \section{Related Work}

 Most benchmark NLI datasets provide multiple annotations per instance, enabling the study of annotation variation.
-For example, the Stanford NLI (SNLI; \citealt{bowman-etal-2015-large}) and MultiNLI \citep{williams-etal-2018-broad} datasets collect multiple crowd-sourced judgments for each premise–hypothesis pair, which has enabled analyses of systematic disagreement and label variation \citep{pavlick-kwiatkowski-2019-inherent, kalouli-etal-2023-curing}.
-To further address this, adversarial datasets such as ANLI \citep{nie-etal-2020-adversarial} and ambiguity-focused resources like ChaosNLI \citep{nie-etal-2020-learn} and AmbiEnt \citep{liu-etal-2023-afraid} were introduced.
+For example, the Stanford NLI (SNLI; \citealt{bowman-etal-2015-large}) and MultiNLI \citep{williams-etal-2018-broad} datasets collect multiple crowd-sourced judgments for each premise–hypothesis pair, motivating work on systematic disagreement and label variation, often through re-annotation and analyses specifically examining disagreement \citep{pavlick-kwiatkowski-2019-inherent, kalouli-etal-2023-curing}.
+To further address this, adversarial datasets such as ANLI \citep{nie-etal-2020-adversarial} and resources targeting different aspects of annotation variation, such as ChaosNLI \citep{nie-etal-2020-learn} for annotator disagreement and AmbiEnt \citep{liu-etal-2023-afraid} for ambiguity, are introduced.

-Closer to our line of work, recent datasets use free-text explanations and highlights to reveal the reasoning behind NLI labels \citep{camburu2018esnlinaturallanguageinference, jiang-etal-2023-ecologically, weber-genzel-etal-2024-varierr}. \textbf{e-SNLI} expanded SNLI \citep{bowman-etal-2015-large} by crowd-sourcing highlight and explanation annotations on the pre-annotated majority label. \textbf{LiveNLI} \citep{jiang-etal-2023-ecologically} recruited crowd-workers to annotate the NLI labels, and at the same time, provide highlights and explanations. \textbf{VariErr} \citep{weber-genzel-etal-2024-varierr} mirrors LiveNLI in annotating ecologically valid explanations as a foundation for error detection. \citet{hong2025litexlinguistictaxonomyexplanations} built a taxonomy, \textbf{\taxonomy{}}, to categorize these free-text explanations, but its scope was limited to e-SNLI and centered on analyzing within-label variation.
+Closer to our line of work, recent datasets use free-text explanations and highlights to reveal the reasoning behind NLI labels \citep{camburu2018esnlinaturallanguageinference, jiang-etal-2023-ecologically, nighojkar-etal-2023-strong, weber-genzel-etal-2024-varierr}. \textbf{e-SNLI} expanded SNLI \citep{bowman-etal-2015-large} by crowd-sourcing highlight and explanation annotations on the pre-annotated majority label. \textbf{LiveNLI} \citep{jiang-etal-2023-ecologically} recruited crowd-workers to annotate NLI labels while also providing highlights and explanations (i.e., ecologically valid explanations, produced jointly with the label rather than post hoc). \textbf{VariErr} \citep{weber-genzel-etal-2024-varierr} use such ecologically valid explanations as a foundation for error detection. \citet{hong2025litexlinguistictaxonomyexplanations} built a taxonomy, \textbf{\taxonomy{}}, to categorize these free-text explanations, but its scope was limited to e-SNLI and focused on analyzing within-label variation.

-A parallel line of work has examined \textit{annotator disagreement}. \citet{demarneffe-etal-2012} and \citet{Uma2022ScalingAD} identified structured patterns of disagreement.
+A parallel line of work has examined \textit{annotator disagreement}.
+For example, \citet{demarneffe-etal-2012} and \citet{Uma2022ScalingAD} identified structured patterns of disagreement.
 For NLI, understanding human reasoning is crucial to interpreting agreement or disagreement.
 Annotators often rely on various reasoning strategies, such as substitution, negation, bridging inferences, and world knowledge inference \citep{jiang-marneffe-2022-investigating,kalouli-etal-2023-curing, sanyal-etal-2024-machines,hong2025litexlinguistictaxonomyexplanations}.